 Amos N. Guiora is Professor of Law at the S.J.
 Quinney College of Law, the University of Utah and Lieutenant Colonel (Ret.) in the Israel Defense Forces.
-He is actively involved in the effort to legislate Holocaust-Genocide education in Utah public schools.
+He is actively involved in bystander legislation efforts in Utah and in other states around the country.

 Guiora has an A.B. in history from Kenyon College, a J.D. from Case Western Reserve University School of Law, and a Ph.D from Leiden University.